Webinar | Beyond Taste: Multisensory Trends Driving Food Indulgence

 The Government of Canada is investing $8.2 million to support the scaling of sustainability operations in the food packaging industry.
 Sustainable food packaging solution provider Friendlier has received a $500,000 investment from the Government of Canada to standardize its reusable takeout packaging system nationwide.

 Meanwhile, the U.S. Department of Agriculture (USDA) has announced a $9.5 million investment to support the growth of sustainable bioproduct manufacturing in the country.
-Virginia Polytechnic Institute and State University have been awarded funding for a project to convert food waste, including packaging materials, into biodegradable bioplastics.
+Virginia Polytechnic Institute and State University has been awarded funding for a project to convert food waste, including packaging materials, into biodegradable bioplastics.

 Conclusion